skip to Main Content

 The Rights of Noncustodial Parents

 A noncustodial parent is a parent who doesn’t live with their child primarily but has a right to visitation.
-Depending on the type of custody, the noncustodial parent can also have a right to make decisions regarding their child’s education, upbringing, and care.
+Depending on the type of custody, noncustodial parents can also have a right to make decisions regarding their child’s education, upbringing, and care.

 In matters of child custody, parents who don’t have primary physical custody are legally entitled to visitation based on a predetermined schedule.
 The parents can negotiate an arrangement that works best.
 However, if they can’t agree, a family law judge will decide.